-The New Zealand Resuscitation Council trains CORE Instructors to provide CORE training to health professionals.
+The New Zealand Resuscitation Council trains CORE Advanced Instructors to provide CORE training to health professionals.

 The CORE Advanced Instructor Course is a two-day course offered at CORE Advanced only.
 CORE Advanced instructors are also able to instruct CORE Immediate and CORE Skills.

 Candidates are required to demonstrate satisfactory acquisition of theoretical knowledge and performance of simulated practical skills.
-The course is facilitated by a six-week period of self-directed learning, attendance at a course of practical skill development and formal assessment.
+The course is facilitated by a period of self-directed learning, attendance at a course of practical skill development and formal assessment.
 The course also involves instruction and assessment of teaching of skill stations and scenarios.

 To qualify for entry candidates must:

 The process for nomination onto a CORE Advanced Instructor Course is as follows.
 Course bookings are accepted only when this process has been completed.

 Two days, from 8.00am until 5.00pm.
 All candidates must attend both days.

 The fee for the CORE Advanced Instructor Course is $1,300.00 (GST exc.).
 It includes:

 Candidates are expected to read these before attending the CORE Advanced Instructor Course.
 Candidates should also refer to any updated guidelines.

 All purchases of Goods and Services must adhere to our Terms and Conditions.

-Attendance does not guarantee a candidate being offered certification as a CORE instructor.
+Attendance does not guarantee a candidate being offered certification as a CORE Advanced Instructor.
 Candidates are assessed throughout the course on their theoretical knowledge of resuscitation, attitude towards teaching, interest in resuscitation, confidence and abilities as a teacher, and support of the New Zealand Resuscitation Council’s educational philosophy.

-The Instructor Course Director will notify all candidates of their results within one week of completing the course.
-The Instructor Course Director will also provide successful candidates with a Code of Conduct.
-This needs to be completed and returned to the National Administration Office.
-The New Zealand Resuscitation Council will then issue the candidate with their Instructor Certificate, and the candidate will be recognised as a CORE Advanced Instructor.
+All candidates will be notified of their results within one week of completing the course and be asked to acknowledge the Instructor Code of Conduct.
+The NZ Resuscitation Council will then issue the candidate with their Instructor Certificate, and the candidate will be recognised as a CORE Advanced Instructor.

 Candidates who are unsuccessful may be invited to register for a future course and pay full course fees.